How to train a dog that pulls on leash

 Also, be aware of other habits that could affect your outings.
 Sometimes, an increase in snatching food can distract them during walks.
 If you notice this behaviour, consider reading about why has my dog started snatching food.
 Understanding these tendencies helps in managing their overall conduct.

-See also How to crate train a dog that has separation anxiety
+See also How to train dog to pee on pad at night

 Understanding the Reasons Behind Leash Pulling